s6juncheng/s6juncheng.github.io/_pages/research.md

 we showed that overexpression of circSfl can extend the lifespan of fruit flies ([Weigelt et al., 2020](https://www.sciencedirect.com/science/article/pii/S1097276520303968)).
 This is important since many ageing mechanisms are very conserved in humans.

+## Single-cell multiomics data integration
+In biomedical experiments, an increasing variety of “omics” data from patients are generated, such as transcriptomics, proteomics, ATAC-seq, etc.
+A challenging task is how to integrate the different data modalities and represent them meaningfully in a data manifold that is optimal for downstream applications.
+I explore this topic with the latest development in generative models.

 ## Others
 Other than the above topics, I'm also interested in: